 Fortville, IN 46040

-Public Comment During Virtual Board Meetings: For those who which to participate by providing public comment on agenda items:
+Public Comment During Board Meetings: For those who which to participate by providing public comment on agenda items, please sign up in-person at least five minutes prior to the board meeting.

 Board meetings can be viewed on the MVCSC's YouTube Channel linked HERE.